naina-agarwal2005/markdown-skills-hub/skills/skills.md

  ## 48 Figma
  Figma is a web application and desktop app for collaborative design.
 Figma is a popular tool for designers, product managers, writers, and developers.
 It offers real-time collaboration, and users can share templates, designs, and widgets with others.
+Figma is available on a variety of devices, including Macs, PCs, and Chromebooks.

  **Resources: **
  - [Figma in one shot](https://www.youtube.com/watch?v=mpJb9GNxdYI&ab_channel=CodeWithHarry)